January Horoscope: Your Weekly Tarot Reading For January 16 – January 22

 Knowing what is coming your way is the best way to prepare for it.
 If your week is looking productive, you can work on your important projects, take critical decisions, and make the most of this time.
 On the other hand, if the weekly horoscope predicts some challenging times, you can defer certain important decisions.
 Saturn’s transit becomes a very important transit, as it changes house in two and a half years and this planet alone has the capability to turn your life around by 180 degrees.
 Saturn is the writer of all rags to riches and vice versa stories.
 Meanwhile, Venus and Sun change the zodiac sign almost every month.

-An astrologer uses the horoscope prepared at the time of birth, and the transit of all the planets during the course of one’ s life to give guidance about your impulses, motivations, unique characteristics, events and good and not so good phases in life.
+An astrologer uses the horoscope prepared at the time of birth, and the transit of all the planets during the course of one’s life to give guidance about your impulses, motivations, unique characteristics, events and good and not so good phases in life.
 Each planet in your astrological profile represents a certain area of life.
-This week especially will get a lot of changes for all the zodiac sign, therefore with this weekly prediction you get a chance to make better decisions.
+This week especially will get a lot of changes for all the zodiac signs, therefore with this weekly prediction you get a chance to make better decisions.

 January horoscope for the week ahead